What should I wear?

 When should I arrive?

-What are the Symphony Previews before the concert?
+What are the Preview Talks before the concert?

-Each Classics Series concert is preceded at 7:00 p.m. by a thirty minute interactive discussion called Symphony Previews.
+Each Classical Series concert is preceded at 7:00 p.m. by a thirty-minute interactive discussion called a Preview Talk.
 Concertgoers are invited to sit in the main floor seating area for an insightful conversation related to the music, composers, and guest artists featured on the evening's concert.
 Ticket patrons will be asked to return to their reserved seats at the end of the Preview.

 How long will the concert be?